 g.
 In the event that the IETF Trust believes that an IANA Operator has materially breached its License Agreement with respect to the IANA Intellectual Property, the IETF Trust shall consult with the relevant Operational Community (through its CCG co-chair) regarding an appropriate course of action, including potential termination of such License Agreement.
-However, the IETF Trust is not entitled to, and shall not, terminate a License Agreement except pursuant to the terms and conditions of the License Agreement (including Articles 6 and 7 therein).
+However, the IETF Trust is not entitled to, and shall not, terminate a License Agreement except pursuant to the terms and conditions of that License Agreement.

 3.3 Maintenance of IANA Intellectual Property.
 The IETF Trust agrees that it shall hold, prosecute applications for, maintain, and renew registrations on the IANA Intellectual Property in accordance with best practices in the intellectual property management field, and specifically agrees that it shall prosecute, maintain and renew existing applications and registrations for IANA Intellectual Property that are in process or existence as of the Effective Date.
 The IETF Trust further shall seek new registrations of the IANA Intellectual Property trademarks in additional territories and classes of goods and services, and additional domain name registrations, based on the IANA Intellectual Property, as requested by the CCG, provided that if such additional registrations will require the expenditure of significant funds, the CCG shall also arrange for the funding of such additional registrations in connection with making such request.
 With respect to the Internet domain names constituting part of the IANA Intellectual Property, the IETF Trust shall ensure that the registrars selected for such domain names meet the requirements set forth in Exhibit C.